 THE ACCOUNTANTS OF CREATIVE INDUSTRY PROFESSIONALS AND COMPANIES

 We are an expert team of accountants dedicated to solving Canadian tax challenges.
-We are specialist in meeting the tax planning and compliance needs of Canadians citizens living within Canada and abroad.
+We are specialist in meeting the tax planning and compliance needs of Canadians citizens living in Canada and abroad.
 Our extensive knowledge in all matters surrounding Canadian tax allows us to save our clients thousands of pounds against tax every year.

-At Bambridge Accountants, we understand that each client is different We therefore tailor our service to match clients individual needs and wants.
+At Bambridge Accountants, we understand that each client is different We, therefore, tailor our service to match clients individual needs and wants.